HastagGuigui/midi-to-keypress/README.md

 For keys one octave below C-4, it will additionally press the Ctrl key.
 For keys one octave above C-4, it will instead press the Shift key.

 For channel 9 (i.e. the drum pads above), pressing pads 1-4 will press Esc, followed by Ctrl+Alt+Shift+{Z, X, C, or V}.
 This can be used to switch instruments.

+# #Guigui's collaboration

+fuck i just realised what i wanted to do has already been done